 What Are These Gnats

 These gnats are small black flies with long antennae and legs.
-Inside they are most commonly found in at home in the potting soil of indoor houseplants.
+Inside they are most commonly found at home at the top layer of soil of indoor house plants.

-The adults are about 1/8 inch long or about the size of a mosquito but do not bite… they are just pests, and always seems to enjoy flying around your face.
+The adult gnats are about 1/8″ inch long or about the size of a mosquito but do not bite… they are just pests, and always seems to enjoy flying around your face.

 The fungus gnat larva develops in the potting soil feeding on fungi (hence the name) algae, plant roots and decaying organic matter.
 In general, they are not considered a major plant pest.

 Where Fungus Gnats Live

-They live in the soil, where the gnats infest the growing media, lay eggs and the larvae feed on the decaying organic material.
+They live in the top of the soil, where the gnats infest the growing media, lay their eggs, and larvae feed on the decaying organic material.

 I’ll bet if you look closely at the potting soil used in the houseplant you purchased you’ll notice it has some type of wood product.
-This decomposing organic material makes for wonderful gnat buffet and infestation!
+This decomposing organic material makes for a wonderful fungus gnat buffet and infestation!